mufkuw/m-tunnel-rust/README.md

 ## Why M-Tunnel for Business?

 **The Problem**: Your headquarters needs secure access to POS systems, inventory databases, security cameras, and other services running at dozens or hundreds of remote locations.
-Traditional VPN solutions are complex, resource-heavy, and unreliable.
+Traditional VPN solutions are complex, resource-heavy, unreliable, and require opening firewall ports.

-**The Solution**: M-Tunnel creates lightweight, encrypted SSH tunnels that connect your HQ directly to branch services with enterprise-grade reliability.
+**The Solution**: M-Tunnel creates lightweight, encrypted SSH tunnels that connect your HQ directly to branch services with enterprise-grade reliability — **WITHOUT OPENING FIREWALL PORTS** at branch locations.

 ## Why Rust?